ECGomes/pyecom/data/README.md

 To add a new event to a vehicle, the following steps must be followed:
 1. Add a new column to the Vehicle sheet, with the ID of the new event
 2. Add the information of the new event to the corresponding rows

+## 4. Limitations
+While the Excel file can be modified to add new resources and events, PyECOM has some limitations.

+Data parser built does not consider more than two events per vehicle
+- If more than two events are added, the first two will be used.

+While owner and manager information are presented in the Excel file, PyECOM does not consider them
+- Data parser considers and retrieves this information
+- All resources are considered to be owned and managed by the same entity
+- To make use of this information, the user must extend the resource classes and provide the information given by the parser

+IMPORTANT: PyECOM does not consider more than two events per vehicle.
+If more than two events are added, the first two will be used.